Contact

 Own online shop with products

-Having your own online store is the pinnacle of e-commerce.
-Unlike marketplaces, you control pricing, design, branding, and customer data yourself.
-This makes you independent of third-party algorithms and rules and gives you the opportunity to build a truly recognizable brand.
+A standalone online shop is the “premier league” of e-commerce.
+Unlike marketplaces, you control prices, design, branding, and customer data.
+That makes you independent from third-party algorithms and rules—and gives you the chance to build a recognizable brand.

-At the same time, it also means that you have to ensure your reach, keep an eye on your technology, and take care of legal issues such as GDPR or cancellation policy.
+At the same time, it also means: you must generate your own traffic, keep an eye on the tech, and handle legal topics such as GDPR and withdrawal policies.

-Shop systems can be roughly divided into four categories:
+Shop systems can be roughly grouped into four categories:

 category